 Car haulers across the country can easily monitor all openings, closures and special carrier accommodations, through Land Line and its real-time updates here.
 ACERTUS will continue to monitor these openings and closures, as well, and deliver any important updates via its blog and social media pages.

-For information on how to become an ACERTUS carrier or for information about our services, such as car haul, drive away, last-mile delivery, title and registration, storage and more, please visit www.acertusdelivers.com.
+For information on how to become an ACERTUS carrier or for information about our services, such as car haul, drive away, vehicle home delivery, title and registration, storage and more, please visit www.acertusdelivers.com.
 To connect with one of our team members, contact us here or call us at 855-ACERTUS (855-223-7887).